Famous lakes of New Zealand

 Lake Tekapo during the spring season

-The majestic snow-covered mountains towering over the lake and beautiful wildflowers that bloom in spring make this lake one of the prettiest.
+The majestic snow-covered mountains towering over the lake and the beautiful wildflowers that bloom in spring make this lake one of the prettiest.

 Visitors can perform activities such as skiing, stargazing, and sightseeing near Lake Tekapo.